pranjal7/node-nginx/README.md

-How to run nginx on OpenShift?
+# How to run nginx on OpenShift?
-Aug 4, 2017 • Torsten Walter

-Table of Contents
+# Table of Contents
 Fix file and directory permissions
 Fix used port
 Remove user directive